 Labrador coat colors made simple!
-Find out how we get chocolate, black or yellow puppies and what happens when we mix Labradors of different colors.
+Find out how we get chocolate, black or yellow puppies and what color pups we might get when we mix Labradors of different colors.

 We’ve also got some great new puppy color charts for you, scroll down or use the green menu to find them!